jamesETsmith/jamesetsmith.github.io/resume_typst/modules_en/professional.typ

   description: list(
     [Team leader for collaboration with IBM's Quantum Computing team.
-Worked alongside their research team to deploy our models on their quantum hardware and develop new model architectures to improve efficiency on their hardware.], [Lead developer for our open-source C++/Python project fast-pauli, which provides high-performance primitives for simulating Pauli-based quantum circuits.], [Developed and implemented novel machine learning algorithms in Python, C++, and PyTorch for Qognitive's propriety SaaS product.], [Ported over existing models to PyTorch and optimized implementation for performance on GPUs yielding in a 10x speedup for several of our models.], [Contributed to the LLVM open source project by implementing std::ranges::iota (part of C++23 standard) in libc++, LLVM's version of the C++ standard library.]
+Worked alongside their research team to deploy our models on their quantum hardware and develop new model architectures to improve efficiency on their hardware.], [Lead developer for our open-source C++/Python project fast-pauli, which provides high-performance primitives for simulating Pauli-based quantum circuits.], [Worked between the machine learning research team and the infrastructure team to scale machine learning models from prototype to production], [Developed and implemented novel machine learning algorithms in Python, C++, and PyTorch for Qognitive's propriety SaaS product.], [Ported over existing models to PyTorch and optimized implementation for performance on GPUs yielding in a 10x speedup for several of our models.], [Contributed to the LLVM open source project by implementing std::ranges::iota (part of C++23 standard) in libc++, LLVM's version of the C++ standard library.]